Exploring The Different Types of Fixed Deposits

 Key Takeaways

-Recurring FDs: Monthly savings over 12 to 60 months, ideal for incremental savings with a regular income
+Recurring FDs enable consistent monthly deposits over terms from 12 to 60 months, which might be ideal to gradually build savings with regular income

-Floating FDs: Interest rates change quarterly or yearly, potential to benefit from fluctuating rates.
-Evaluate based on market conditions
+Floating FDs have variable interest rates that could adjust quarterly or yearly, allowing you to benefit from favourable market conditions

 Frequently Asked Questions